nathanielshak/advancedprogramming/Lesson1/macsetup.md

 and hit "enter" again.

+If it says something like:

+	xcode-select: error: command line tools are already installed, use "Software Update" to install updates

-Click through the next couple dialogue boxes and install the software.
+Just move on.
+Otherwise, click through the next couple dialogue boxes and install the software.

 *Okay, we're almost there*.